-A new report published by the Global Knowledge Partnership on Migration and Development (KNOMAD) suggest that remittances to Haiti may account for nearly 31.2 % of the country’s GDP.
+A new report published by the Global Knowledge Partnership on Migration and Development (KNOMAD) suggest that remittances sent to Haiti by it’s diaspora may account for nearly 31.2 % of the country’s Gross Domestic Product (GDP).

 Specifically, among countries in Latin America and the Caribbean (LAC), Haiti saw the largest share of remittance inflows as a percentage of GDP.

-Honduras and Jamaica were two other countries in the region that received a relatively large share of remittances as a percentage of GDP; with remittances to those countries accounting for 18.4% and 17.4% of GDP respectively.
+Two other countries that received a relatively large share of remittances as a percentage of GDP were Honduras and Jamaica; with remittances to those countries accounting for 18.4% and 17.4% of GDP respectively.

 The economic data used to calculate these estimates are largely based on figures compiled by the International Monetary Fund (IMF), World Bank and research staff.

 You can read more about the outlook for Latin America and the Caribbean by visiting pages 23 & 24 of KNOMAD’s Migration and Development Brief 28.